2020 United States presidential election in Arizona: Analysis

 In winning Arizona, Biden won Maricopa County, by far the most populous county in Arizona, making it the first time a Democrat had done so since 1948.
-Biden also became one of only two Democrats to break even 45% of the vote statewide since Lyndon B. Johnson did so in 1964.
 Biden's statewide winning margin of 0.3% remained out of range for a recount, since Arizona Revised Statutes does not have provisions for candidate- or voter-requested recounts.
 Furthermore, an automatic recount will only be performed if the margin is lower than 0.1%.
 This was the first time since 2000 that any county in the state flipped parties.
 Democrats carried a majority of congressional districts in the state for the first time since 1964.
 Arizona was seen as a potential Democratic flip throughout the year, as the state's increasing Hispanic population as well as an influx of retirees and younger college-educated voters were becoming increasingly friendly to the Democratic Party.

 Analysts attributed Biden's win in Arizona to several factors, including shifts towards Democrats in the suburbs of Phoenix and an increase in Native American turnout.
 Trump's attacks on moderate Republicans, including former Arizona senator John McCain, were also cited as factors that helped Biden, along with Biden's endorsement from Cindy McCain, the widow of John McCain, and former Arizona Senator Jeff Flake.
 The Biden campaign had released an ad featuring Cindy McCain discussing Biden's relationship with John McCain.
 Analysts also cited Latino organizing after Arizona Republicans passed controversial immigration laws such as SB 1070.